miklevin/Pipulate.com/software.md

 [Flesh-out an N-depth crawler here]

-### Keyword Analysis
+### Keyword Position Linear Regression

 When it comes to keywords, there are many starting points, and the question of whether you should even be thinking in terms of keywords anymore due to AI.
 Well, you've got to start somewhere and where I'm going to start is pulling enough keyword data to do some simple linear regression.

+#### Fancy Words for Line-Fitting

-Doing linear is basically just line-fitting between time-series points and is something any good SEO should be able to do, even before taking up the machine learning stuff.
+Doing linear regression is basically just line-fitting between time-series points and is something any good SEO should be able to do, even before taking up the machine learning stuff.
 It's a lot like ye-old machine learning.
 We start by deciding what time-series increment we want.
 Days is too granular and months is to chunky.
 Weeks?
 Weeks are smooth.
 So let's use our tricks to turn a database into a to-do checklist:

+#### GSC Weekly SERPs API Query

 ```python
 from datetime import datetime